flokosiol/kirby-subpagelist/README.md

 ### Please notice

-**You need Kirby 2.2.1 or newer to use this version of the plugin.**

 With this plugin I basically wanted to level up my Kirby skills (learning by doing).
 It is inspired by [this topic](http://forum.getkirby.com/t/showing-only-subpages/227) by [thguenther](http://forum.getkirby.com/users/thguenther/activity).
 If you have any tipps or suggestions, please contact me.

+## Requirements

+**You need Kirby 2.2.1 or newer to use this version of the plugin.**
+For older versions of Kirby 2, please check out the [legacy](https://github.com/flokosiol/kirby-subpagelist/tree/legacy) branch!

 ## Preview